 Karoliina has a lot of experience in competing and performing in all her dance forms.
 She has travelled all over Europe competing with great success and has gathered valuable experience from major competitions as well, such as All Scotlands and Mainland Europe Championships.
-Karoliina is the Mainland Europe Intermediate Trophy Champion 2017.
-Karoliina would do basically anything for this art form, Irish dance is truly important to her.
-She has a lot of personal goals but the greatest is to qualify for the World Irish Dancing Championships.
+Karoliina also has the title of Mainland Europe Intermediate Trophy Champion 2017.
+Karoliina’s competition level is Open Championship in Senior Ladies O23 and is representing inSpiral Dance Company Finland.
+She also takes her Grade Exams regularly.

 As a teacher Karoliina is very strict about technique and rhythm but is still encouraging all her students to try and try a little bit more again.

-Katja started Irish dancing eight years ago at the age of 36 and it became one of her dearest hobbies.
-Katja has been competing for several years and has slowly got herself from Beginner level up to Intermediate.
-Competing and performances are motivating, and they give challenge and boost to practice.
+Katja started Irish dancing about 10 years ago and it has become one of her dearest hobbies.
+Katja has been competing for several years and has slowly got herself from Beginner level up to the Intermediate level.
+Competing and performances are motivating to her, they give challenge and boost to practice.